ethanp/ethanp.github.io/source/_posts/2016-03-06-what-actually-is-ssh.markdown

 made virtual machine (VM) on my laptop.
 The Vagrant setup script had forwarded a local port on my laptop into the VM.
 So in order to debug it, my coworker set up a reverse port-forward from my laptop onto an internal server.
-Then he set up a forward port-forward to that server from his laptop.
+Then he set up a forward port-forward from his laptop to that server.
 Now commands issued at his laptop's terminal were being executed on the VM on my laptop.
 My mind was so utterly blown I became dizzy.